Checking over your bike pre-ride can reduce the amount of time spent trail side on repairs.

 Wheels & Rotors

-Next, lift the bike up and spin the front wheel to inspect the rim and the rotor to ensure they’re running true.
+Next, lift the bike and spin the front wheel to inspect the rim and the rotor to ensure they’re running true.
 The brake rotor should not contact the brake pads or caliper.

 Grip your front and rear wheel and pull them side to side to inspect your hubs for lateral movement.
 Repeat this with your crank arms.
 There should be no side to side play whatsoever.